 Founded by Tricia Hersey, The Nap Ministry promotes exactly what its name says: the healing and liberating power of naps (and rest, in general).
 The organization facilitates and curates immersive workshops and performance art to do just that.

 Therapy for Black Girls works to make mental health topics accessible to Black women.
 The platform helps connect women to therapists and offers a podcast as well.
-Women can join The Yellow Couch Collective, a membership space that gives you access to Q&A sessions with experts, priority registration for events, and the ability to connect with other community members.
+Women can join Therapy for Black Girls Sister Circle, a membership space that gives you access to Q&A sessions with experts, members-only events, and the ability to connect with other community members.

-Shine is an app created by two women of color—Marah Lidey and Naomi Hirabayashi—with the mission to shift representation in mental health.
-Members of the app have access to meditations, personalized affirmations, and journaling prompts.
+Shine is an app created by two women of color—Marah Lidey and Naomi Hirabayashi—with the mission to make caring for your mental and emotional health easier.
+Members of the app have access to meditations, bedtime stories, and calming sounds.
 Plus, you'll get the opportunity to connect with the Shine community.
-Currently, the app is offering free resources addressing Black mental health.

 This article is provided for informational purposes only and is not intended to be used in the place of advice of your physician or other medical professionals.
 You should always consult with your doctor or healthcare provider first with any health-related questions.
 See our full health disclaimer here.